denkcode/travel-trucks/README.md

 ## 📄 Camper Details

-The details page contains
+Users can

-- camper gallery
+- browse the image gallery
-- specifications
-- reviews
+- read reviews
+- check camper specifications
-- booking form
+- submit a booking request

 ---

 # ⚡ Performance

-The application includes several performance optimizations:
+The application includes several optimizations:

 - TanStack Query caching
-- Infinite Query pagination
+- Infinite queries
+- Server-side filtering
 - Optimized API requests
 - Component-based architecture
 - Client-side routing
-- Lazy loading of additional camper pages

 ---

 # 📱 Responsive Design

-The project follows the provided Figma design and includes responsive layouts for different screen sizes.
+The application follows the provided Figma design and is optimized for desktop devices.
+Additional responsive behavior has also been implemented to improve the user experience on smaller screens.

----

-# 🎨 UI Features

-- Modern interface
-- Clean component architecture
-- Loading indicators
-- Error handling
-- Empty state
-- Interactive filters
-- Image slider
-- Booking form validation

 ---